mkounkel/SEDFit/README.md

 Provides initial guesses to the fitting process

 Optional keywords:<br>
-- dist: Estimated distance to the system in parsec, 1000 pc by default <br>
+- dist: Estimated distance to the system in parsec, Gaia parallax estimate by default, 1000 pc when not available <br>
 - av: Estimated extinction to the system in mag, 0 mag by default <br>
 - r: Estimated radii of all of the stars in Rsun, stored as list for all of the stars in the system, [1] Rsun by default<br>
 - teff: Estimated Teff of all of the stars in K, stored as list for all of the stars in the system, [5000] K by default<br>